What is Interjection in English Grammar?

 3) John told me that he was going to, uh, Los Angeles or New York, I think.

-1) So, you haven’t did the homework again, huh?
+1) So, you haven’t done the homework again, huh?

 2) Now I am the Project Manager for this company.
 Nice!

-3) I didn’t got solution for this math problem, but you solved it easily.
+3) I didn’t get the solution for this math problem, but you solved it easily.
 Cool!

 Interjection as a Standalone